 Evening activities will be combined activities for both groups so that the Science students can participate in cultural activities and vice-versa.

-Interaction with renowed mentors, both in Delhi and international through video conference is going to be another highlight for the students.
+Interaction with renowed mentors, both in Delhi and abroad through video conference is going to be another highlight for the students.
 Additionally, mentors who have excelled in innovation in non-science and non-performing arts fields will also interact with the students.

 Every student is to be called “Dhruv Tara”, after the name of the programme (Dhruv, meaning North Star).
 It is with the hope that these students would become a guiding light for others in the future.